Skip to main content

 Shaw Centre for the Salish Sea

 Dive beneath the surface of the Salish Sea at the Shaw Centre in Sidney.
 Get up close to mesmerizing marine life, discover the deep connections of the local First Nations, and feel the coastal spirit of Greater Victoria all in one visit.
 It’s interactive, eye-opening, and full of aquatic wonder.
+Just 10-minutes from the BC Aviation Museum, also in Sidney, the Shaw Centre for the Salish Sea is a great addition to your Sidney day-trip, letting your family travel from the skies to the seas.

 Local tip: There’s something lurking in the depths!
 Can you spot the Giant Pacific Octopus?